Harshad313D/Redux_ToDo_with_Axios_CRUD/README.md

 ✅ Update existing tasks
 ✅ Delete tasks
 ✅ Fetch tasks from JSON Server
-✅ State management with Redux Toolkit
-✅ Data persistence with JSON Server
+✅ **Redux Toolkit's createAsyncThunk for async API calls**
+✅ **extraReducers to handle API states (loading, success, error)**
 ✅ API calls using Axios

 ---

+## 🔄 State Management with Redux Toolkit
+This app uses createAsyncThunk for handling asynchronous API calls and extraReducers to update the state based on API responses.

 ## 🛠️ Required Packages